Everglades-Carbon/Cold-Events/README.md

 # Cold-Events
-Evaluation of the effect of gold events
+Evaluation of the effect of cold events